Arsenio Hall: Other television and radio work

 Between 1988 and 1991, Hall hosted the MTV Video Music Awards.
 Over the years, he has appeared as a guest on numerous talk shows, in special features, as a voice actor, on game shows and other award shows.
 Since The Arsenio Hall Show ended, Hall had leading roles on television shows such as the short-lived sitcom Arsenio (1997) and Martial Law with Sammo Hung (1998–2000), and hosted the revival of Star Search (2003–2004).
 While hosting Star Search, he popularized the catchphrase "Hit me with the digits!"

 Hall appeared as himself in Chappelle's Show in March 2004 (convinced by Swedish comedy director Saman Khadiri) when Chappelle was imagining "what Arsenio is doing right now" in a dinner scene.
 Hall has guest co-hosted Wednesday evenings on The Tim Conway Jr. Show on KLSX 97.1 FM radio.
 He hosted MyNetworkTV's comedic web video show The World's Funniest Moments and TV One's 100 Greatest Black Power Moves.
 He also appeared on Real Time with Bill Maher in May 2012, in a discussion commemorating the 1992 Los Angeles riots.

-Hall was considered the host of the syndicated version of Deal or No Deal and filmed a pilot (there were six taped).
+Hall was considered for the host of the syndicated version of Deal or No Deal and filmed a pilot (there were six taped).
 However, by the time the syndicated series began on September 8, 2008, Howie Mandel was chosen as host.